 To define the Regulation Limits for river and stream valleys, it is important to understand the landforms through which they flow.
 River or stream valleys are described in the Regulation as "depressional features associated with a river or stream, whether or not they contain a watercourse".
-While there are many different types of systems, the application of the Regulation Limit for rivers and stream systems is based on two simplified landforms, as explained in the Technical Guides for River and Stream Systems (MNR, 2002a; and MNR, 2002b):
+Within the Crowe Valley watershed all lakes and rivers are considered watercourses and will subsequently have a river or stream valley associated with it.
+While there are many different types of systems, the application of the Regulation Limit for rivers and stream systems is based on two simplified landforms, as explained in the Technical Guides for River and Stream Systems (MNRF, 2002a; and MNRF, 2002b):

-"Apparent3 (confined) river and stream valleys: are ones in which the physical presence of a valley corridor containing a river or stream channel, which may or may not contain flowing water, is visibly discernible (i.e. valley walls are clearly definable) from the surrounding landscape by either field investigations, aerial photography and/or map interpretation.
+"Apparent5 (confined) river and stream valleys: are ones in which the physical presence of a valley corridor containing a river or stream channel, which may or may not contain flowing water, is visibly discernible (i.e. valley walls are clearly definable) from the surrounding landscape by either field investigations, aerial photography and/or map interpretation.
 The location of the river or stream channel may be located at the base of the valley slope, in close proximity to the toe of the valley slope (i.e. within 15 metres), or removed from the toe of the valley slope (i.e. greater than 15 metres)."